andralobo/Module15-Challenge/README.md

 ### The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

+Reviewing the tables below it shows that the variance is 62.29356 PSI and Lots 1 & 2 are within the allowed 100 PSI variance.
+Lot 3 shows a large variance is not with the 100 PSI variance.

 <b>Total Summary</b><br>
 <img src="https://github.com/andralobo/Module15-Challenge/blob/main/Resources/total_summary.png?raw=true" width="auto" height="auto">